|

 What to expect:

-- During the procedure you will lie on your back with your arm raised.
+- During the procedure you will lie on your back with your arm raised

-- Local anesthetic will be injected (freezing medication) to the area.
+- Local anesthetic (freezing medication) will be injected to the area

 After the Procedure: